microsoft/MIDI/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+### Dev Setup

+Projects generally use the most recent recent versions of Visual Studio, C++/WinRT, Windows 10/11 SDKs, Windows App SDK, and .NET available at the time of authoring.
+Specific build requirements will be available in the readme for each sub project.

+### Pull Requests and Forks

+We're excited to have others contribute to the APIs, tools, plug-ins, drivers and more!
+We generally recommend that contributors fork the project they are interested in, and then submit pull requests from their own forks.
+We'll review the PRs on a regular basis, and accept/decline or request additional information.

+### Forks for other platforms

+You may fork these projects as per the license.
+However, we highly recommend you consider contributing to the main project rather than spin off a separate and incompatible or competing project targeting Windows.
+In the end, we want to do what's right for musicians, music creation app / plug-in developers, and music hardware developers.

+Forking to support other operating systems (including direct hardware devices) is also allowed and encouraged.
+However, in that case, we again encourage you to consider what we can do together in the primary repo to support the requirements for these other platforms so that we can keep feature level, tool, and API parity, especially as the specifications evolve, or we fix bugs.

+### Contributing Images / Icons / etc.

+Any images submitted must have clear license for use that is compatible with the Windows MIDI Services project.
+We cannot accept icons generated from other work without clear license, including images and fonts.
+Preference is given to icons/images created specifically for use in this project.
+Please adhere to the Contributor License Agreement when contributing.
+If there's any ambiguity, we will not be able to accept the contribution.

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft